 It is notable that the SL2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the SL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D30 and the SL2 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon D30 Manual (free pdf) or the online Canon SL2 Manual.
+Further information on the features and operation of the D30 and SL2 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Canon SL2 Manual.

 So what conclusions can be drawn?
 Is the Canon D30 better than the Canon SL2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.